-Teacher shortage area Goal for increasing prospective teachers trained Mathematics Academic year: 2009-10 Goal: Increase enrollment to 1 Goal met?
+Teacher shortage area Goal for increasing prospective teachers trained Mathematics Academic year: 2009-14 Goal: Increase enrollment to 1

+Goal met?
 Yes Description of strategies used to achieve goal: 1.
 Creation of STEM Task Force (comprised of Teacher Education and Science/Math Faculty and public school faculty) with the expressed purpose of increasing enrollment in Science/Math Education programs and improving the quality of program related field experiences.
 2. Teacher Education presentations in all entry level science/math/psychology courses.
 3. Maintain communication with alumni who are teaching and solicit suggestions for increasing enrollment.
-Description of steps to improve performance in meeting goal or lessons learned in meeting goal: Continue each of the listed strategies.
-Science Academic year: 2009-10 Goal: Increase enrollment to 2 Goal met?
+Description of steps to improve performance in meeting goal or lessons learned in meeting goal: Evaluate effectiveness of strategies based on candidate enrollment in programs and modify strategies as necessary.
+Science Academic year: 2009-14 Goal: Increase enrollment to 2 Goal met?
 Yes Description of strategies used to achieve goal: 1.
-Creation of STEM Task Force (comprised of Teacher Education and Science/Math Faculty and public school faculty) with the expressed purpose of increasing enrollment is Science/Math Education programs and improving the quality of program related field experiences.
+Creation of STEM Task Force (comprised of Teacher Education and Science/Math Faculty and public school faculty) with the expressed purpose of increasing enrollment in Science/Math Education programs and improving the quality of program related field experiences.
 2. Teacher Education presentations in all entry level science/math/psychology courses.
 3. Maintain communication with alumni who are teaching and solicit suggestions for increasing enrollment.
-Description of steps to improve performance in meeting goal or lessons learned in meeting goal: Continue each of the listed strategies.

-Special education Academic year: 2009-10 Goal: Increase enrollment by 2 Goal met?
+Description of steps to improve performance in meeting goal or lessons learned in meeting goal: Evaluate effectiveness of strategies based on candidate enrollment in programs and modify strategies as necessary.
+Special education Academic year: 2009-14 Goal: Increase enrollment by 2 Goal met?
 Yes Description of strategies used to achieve goal: ACCK (Adaptive Special Education coursework provided through the consortium, Associated Colleges of Central Kansas) presentations to teacher preparation courses taught at Bethel College.
 2. Bethel College advisors encourage Adaptive Special Education course work for those students interested.

 Description of steps to improve performance in meeting goal or lessons learned in meeting goal: Continue to have ACCK present to sophomores interested in education.
-Instruction of limited English proficient Academic year: 2009-10 Goal: NA students Goal met?
-Description of strategies used to achieve goal: Description of steps to improve performance in meeting goal or lessons learned in meeting goal: Other (NA) Academic year: 2009-10 Goal: NA Goal met?
+Instruction of limited English proficient students Academic year: 2010-11 Goal: NA Goal met?
+Description of strategies used to achieve goal: Description of steps to improve performance in meeting goal or lessons learned in meeting goal: NA Academic year: 2010-11 Goal: NA Goal met?
 Description of strategies used to achieve goal: Description of steps to improve performance in meeting goal or lessons learned in meeting goal: